TheVanadium/ufc_fight_odds/documentation/documentation.md

 ## Purpose
 To generate strong and accurate predictions for UFC fights based on the fighters' previous fights (because I'm cheap and don't want to pay for a UFC fight API)
+Approximate "Fight Elo" of sorts for UFC fighters

 Input: Two fighters' names <br>
 Output: A prediction of the winner and the probability of that fighter winning